MaG21/findup/README.md

 License
 =======
-Use under the terms of the MIT license.
+This content is released under the MIT License.
+For more information refer to file COPYRIGHT included in this distribution.